 - If the FDR process is unable to proceed your FDRP will issue you with a 60I certificate.

 Your first individual session is free.
 Positive Solutions receives funding to provide FDR services and our costs are calculated in relation to your income.
 Please contact us for more information.

 Positive Solutions has offices across Tasmania and appointments are available face to face, via phone or online.

 What is an Family Dispute Resolution Practitioner (FDRP)?

-FDRPs are impartial and do not impose decisions or give you advice.
+FDRPs do not impose decisions or give advice.
 They assist you to identify your needs and concerns, explore and develop options and proposals, and guide your discussions towards future focussed decision making.

 To find our more information or to make an apppointment please contact us.